 To accomplish these objectives, Encircle provides a safe space, friendship circles, daily programming, affordable therapy, educational publications, and community trainings and events.
-In a space where young LGBTQ+ people who are highly rejected by their families are 8x more likely to attempt suicide than those from families that engage in few or no rejecting behaviors, we are committed to providing a safe space, and helping families create that for themselves.
+In families that are highly rejecting, young LGBTQ+ people who are 8x more likely to attempt suicide than those from families that engage in few or no rejecting behaviors.
+We are committed to providing a safe space, and helping families create that for themselves.
 We are so glad to have seen so many educators, parents, government officials, artists, and volunteers show up and walk beside us.

 Encircle was actually born out of this community support.
 Decades ago, Stephenie Larsen developed a relationship with her gay family member, John Williams.
 As her relationship with him deepened, so did her understanding and connection with other LGBTQ+ individuals.
 They dreamed up this refuge together, but after John passed away, the idea would have died away–if it hadn’t been for youth and parents who asked for it and offered whatever they could in time, funds, resources, labor, etc.